-Section IV-B: In this section, list all proposed facility hardening equipment, projects, or activities as allowable per the Authorized Equipment List (AEL), NSGP Notice of Funding Opportunity (NOFO), and Preparedness Grants Manual (PGM).
-Select the AEL number and title, list the vulnerability the equipment/project/activity addresses, and enter the estimated funding requested (round up to the nearest dollar).
+Section IV-B: In this section, list all proposed facility hardening equipment, projects, or activities as allowable per the Authorized Equipment List (AEL), NSGP-NSS Notice of Funding Opportunity (NOFO), and Preparedness Grants Manual (PGM).

-AEL NUMBER & TITLE - EQUIPMENT, PROJECT, OR ACTIVITY VULNERABILITY TO BE ADDRESSED ESTIMATED FUNDING REQUESTED (Round to nearest dollar) •
+AEL NUMBER & TITLE - EQUIPMENT, PROJECT, OR ACTIVITY VULNERABILITY TO BE ADDRESSED ESTIMATED FUNDING REQUESTED (Round to nearest dollar)

+•

+•

+•

-- Part V. Milestone (5 possible points out of 40) - Provide descriptions and associated key activities that lead to milestone events over the NSGP period of performance - Start dates should reflect the start of the associated key activities and end dates should reflect when the milestone event will be completed - Be sure to reference key activities associated with the project such as: - Completion of Environmental Planning and Historic Preservation (EHP) review - Procurement, purchasing and installation of equipment - Procurement and contract execution for contracted security personnel - Procurement and completion of training - Grant Closeout
+- Part V. Milestone (5 possible points out of 40) - Provide descriptions and associated key activities that lead to milestone events over the NSGP-NSS period of performance - Start dates should reflect the start of the associated key activities and end dates should reflect when the milestone event will be completed - Be sure to reference key activities associated with the project such as: - Completion of Environmental Planning and Historic Preservation (EHP) review - Procurement, purchasing and installation of equipment - Procurement and contract execution for contracted security personnel - Procurement and completion of training - Grant Closeout